What do you get when you combine a thick buttery and crumbly streusel-like topping with a moist vanilla cake? My easy crumb cake recipe!

 - 1 tablespoon ground cinnamon

-- Place the cake mix, milk, eggs, vanilla, and melted butter in a large mixing bowl.
-Beat with an electric mixer at medium speed until blended and smooth, scraping down the side of the bowl if needed, about 2 minutes.
-Pour the batter into the prepared baking dish.
+- Place the cake mix, milk, eggs, vanilla, and melted butter in a large bowl.
+Beat with an electric mixer at medium speed until blended and smooth, scraping down the side of the bowl with a rubber spatula if needed (about 2 minutes).
+Pour the cake batter into the prepared pan.1 box yellow, butter golden, or white cake mix, 3/4 cup whole milk, 3 large eggs, 2 teaspoons vanilla extract, 1/2 cup butter, melted and cooled slightly

-- In a separate medium sized bowl, combine the butter, flour, brown sugar, and cinnamon and cut together using a long-tined fork or pastry cutter until well mixed and crumbly.
-Sprinkle the crumb mixture over the top of the cake batter.
+- In a separate medium bowl, combine the butter, flour, brown sugar, and cinnamon and cut together using a long-tined fork or pastry cutter until well mixed and crumbly.
+Sprinkle the crumb mixture over the cake layer.1 cup butter at room temperature, 3 cups all-purpose flour, 1 cup packed light brown sugar, 1 tablespoon ground cinnamon

 “Aim above morality.
 Be not simply good, be good for something.”